dirkNlerxst/ReaScript-Band/README.md

 While all scripts are built to have UNDO functionality, it may be wise to backup your MIDI/RPP data before using.

+#TBRB-to-RB-Scripts

-TBRB-to-RB-Scripts: These are scripts to automate the process of converting songs from The Beatles: Rock Band to Rock Band 2 format.
+These are scripts to automate the process of converting songs from The Beatles: Rock Band to Rock Band 2 format.

   •Ringo.lua: This takes all the drum animations from the RINGO track and moves them to the PART DRUMS track, and then delete the RINGO track.